culebra.tools.Dataset class

 Parameters:

-• name (str) – Dataset name, or substring of name
+• name (str) – Dataset name, or substring of name, optional

-• id (int) – Dataset ID for UCI ML Repository
+• id_number (int) – Dataset ID for UCI ML Repository, optional

 Raises: